 The OECD's AI Guidelines, adopted by over 40 countries, stress:

-Adhering to these principles is becoming a competitive differentiator, especially for EU-focused organisations seeking to build trustworthy, human-centric AI systems.
+Impact on AI: Adhering to these principles is becoming a competitive differentiator, especially for EU-focused organisations seeking to build trustworthy, human-centric AI systems.

-This framework is rapidly gaining traction in international compliance and procurement contexts.
+Impact on AI: This framework is rapidly gaining traction in international compliance and procurement contexts.
 Following its guidance aligns well with GDPR and signals maturity in AI governance.

 Let's be clear: abandoning AI isn't the answer to data privacy risks.
 The real solution lies in building AI systems with privacy, ethics, and compliance at the core, especially for businesses handling European user data or operating in regulated industries.